simonmichael/hledger/site/index.md

 **Step 1:** Record your transactions in a plain text file (using any text editor, hledger's add command, the web interface, CSV or OFX import, custom scripts..)

-**Step 2:** Run hledger to analyze and report your accounts, currencies, balances, monthly averages, market values and more.
+**Step 2:** Ask hledger about your accounts, currencies, balances, monthly averages, market values and more.

 You can start out very simple, and get more sophisticated as you learn more about double-entry accounting.
 You'll feel closer to your